torvalds/linux/Documentation/spi/spi-summary.rst

    /sys/bus/spi/drivers/D ... driver for one or more spi*.* devices

-   /sys/class/spi_master/spiB ... symlink to a logical node which could hold
+   /sys/class/spi_master/spiB ... symlink to a logical analde which could hold
 	class related state for the SPI master controller managing bus "B".
 	All spiB.* devices share one physical SPI bus segment, with SCLK, MOSI, and MISO.